 The medical team roles include:-

-- Acute pain ward rounds – assessing and treating pain experienced by inpatients within the hospital.
-These patients may be suffering from pain postoperatively, or have other complex medical or surgical issues contributing to chronic pain.
+Acute pain ward rounds – assessing and treating pain experienced by inpatients within the hospital.
+These patients may be suffering from pain post-operatively, or have other complex medical or surgical issues contributing to chronic pain.

-- Outpatient clinics – the assessment of a variety of medical conditions related to chronic pain.
+Outpatient clinics – the assessment of a variety of medical conditions related to chronic pain.
 As part of this process interventions may be offered as well as the beginning of the rehabilitation pathway working closely with the physiotherapy and clinical psychology teams.
 Medication management is also integral to medical assessment.

-- Medical Procedures and Interventions
+Medical Procedures and Interventions

-- Medical support to Pain Management Programmes
+Medical support to Pain Management Programs

-- Research – The pain centre is actively involved in research collaborating with the Human Pain Research Group at Salford Royal in understanding the complex neurobiological changes which occur in chronic pain as well as in Spinal Cord Stimulation.
+Research – The pain centre is actively involved in research collaborating with the Human Pain Research Group at Salford Royal in understanding the complex neurobiological changes which occur in chronic pain as well as in Spinal Cord Stimulation.

-- Major Trauma – The medical team also support the assessment and treatment of major trauma and the inpatient rib fracture treatment service.
+Major Trauma – The medical team also support the assessment and treatment of major trauma and the inpatient rib fracture treatment service.

 The Specialist Pain Nursing team